Sunday, 27 August 2017

 My relationship with God is the reason I am here, literally...

-I never refer to my flat as "home".
+I never refer to my place as "home".
+I'm grateful for it but, it isn't for me.

 Love a man in a suit (preferably not black, or navy).